Coloring ideas for Slug

 Slugs come in all sorts of earthy colors like brown, gray, yellow, and even green.
 Some have little specks or stripes on their slimy skin, so try mixing different shades for fun effects.
 You can use soft greens or muddy browns for their bodies, and add a gentle shine with a touch of light blue or white to show their wet, slippery texture.
 Their tentacles can be colored darker or lighter for extra contrast, and don’t forget to decorate the background with leaves, soil, or little mushrooms to make them feel right at home.

-On the back of the page, why not try writing some fun facts about the Slug, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Slug, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Slug?